Kapitänleutnant (Crew 33)

 On 19 October 1939 he took over command of the Type IIB U-14.
 On his first three patrols he sank nine mainly smaller ships in Scottish and Norwegian waters.
 The fourth patrol in U-14 was for him, as for most other commanders during Operation Hartmut against Norway, unsuccessful.

 Kptlt.
 Herbert Wohlfarth on patrol

-On 15 June, 1940 Herbert Wohlfarth commissioned U-137, also a Type IIB boat, referred to as an 'Einbaum' (dugout canoe).
+On 15 June 1940 Herbert Wohlfarth commissioned U-137, another a Type IIB boat, referred to as an 'Einbaum' (dugout canoe).
 But these small boats were also very successful and other well-known commanders including Hardegen, Kretschmer and Lüth won their first successes in them.